colab-coop/colab-coop/src/blog/markdown/4-different-ways-to-tackle-project-estimates.md

 This approach requires strong project management techniques.
 And that’s probably why I like it the most.
 It means that everybody’s expectations are clearly laid out, and leaves it to the project manager to keep track of the work done and of changed needs.
 I believe a project well done is one where you’re often checking in with the client and making sure they’re happy with the work done.
 And something like budget-driven development will only work if everybody’s working together.

-PROS: No surprises!
+**PROS**: No surprises!
 None!
 Seems impossible...

-CONS: Requires the client to have a very clear idea of what their needs are and of how much money they have to work with.
+**CONS**: Requires the client to have a very clear idea of what their needs are and of how much money they have to work with.

-### The CoLab Way
+## The CoLab Way

 The beauty of an organisation like CoLab is that there is room for evolution.
 For now, we’ve developed an estimate template which takes into account how much risk there is for a given task (adding a new feature in an unknown site will have a higher risk factor than, say, changing a password on a site we’ve been managing for years) and which provides a high and a low estimate for each task.
 If all goes well, we’ll be at the low.
 If problems come up, hopefully we’ll stay within the high.

 But this is only the current iteration of our method.
 And, thankfully, it’s far from being treated as gospel truth.
 We adapt to our clients and refine our estimate template with each lesson we learn.
 The most important thing for us is to always keep in mind that estimates are always a guess.
 The best we can do is work with the client to ensure that the final product can be as close to their expectations while respecting their budget.
 It takes hard work, constant communication and a lot of love for us to get there.

-PROS: Well, it’s the CoLab way, it must be the best, right?
+**PROS**: Well, it’s the CoLab way, it must be the best, right?

-CONS: It can be hard for a newcomer to understand the intricacy of so many levels of estimations (a low and high risk what?)
+**CONS**: It can be hard for a newcomer to understand the intricacy of so many levels of estimations (a low and high risk what?)

-### The method to rule them all
+## The method to rule them all

 What now?
 Which one is the best?